 I had no time for friends.
-I didn’t make time for them because I was too focused on trying to stop my family from falling apart.
-Trying to stay sane, to be better, to make it work, to be happy, to make sure everyone else was happy too.
+I didn’t make time for them because I was too focused on trying to stop completely falling apart.
+Trying to stay sane, to be better, to make stuff work, to be happy, to make sure everyone else was happy too.

 I tried really hard to not have a complete and utter flipping mental breakdown.

-2019 nearly saw the end of my sanity, my willingness to care, and nearly my marriage.
-I did care for the man, but FFS I was damn close to getting those papers.
+2019 nearly saw the end of my sanity, my willingness to care, and also my marriage (although that did end too, just a few months later).
 My anxiety and frustration, compounded with his depression and complete and utter lack of communication nearly broke me.

 The one big thing I learned, albeit far too late to make much of a difference in the end, was that the most important person I had to ensure got taken care of, was me.

 I found out the hard way that not spending time looking after yourself is a sure-fire way of losing the plot.
 Mentally, physically and emotionally.

 I learned that if I didn’t ensure that I was OK, that I could cope, that I was well, that there was no way in hell I could continue trying to be a good mum, or a good wife, daughter, employee or friend.